ALPINE CLUB CLIMBING FUND GRANTS

 The next award will be November 2022.
 The deadline for applications is 30th October 2022.
 Awards will be given again in March 2023, with a deadline of the 28th February 2023.

-Conditions for Receiving Montane Alpine Club Climbing Fund (MACCF) Grants
+Conditions for Receiving Alpine Club Climbing Fund (ACCF) Grants

 To receive a grant, the applicant must:

 1) Have been an AC member (full or aspirant) for two years prior to the deadline date for the grant for which they are applying.

-2) Not have received an ACCF grant in the last two years (unless the expedition is considered exceptional*).
+2) Not have received an MACCF grant in the last two years (unless the expedition is considered exceptional*).

-3) Agree to acknowledge the Montane AC Climbing Fund in any news, publications, reports or talks arising from this expedition.
+3) Agree to acknowledge the MAC Climbing Fund in any news, publications, reports or talks arising from this expedition.

-4) Agree to provide the Club with a short summary (c250 words) of the trip (with at least two good photos) for the AC and Montane websites (same report) soon after returning.
-We would like the Alpine Club and Montane outlets to be able to report on your expedition at the same time as (or ideally before) other climbing news outlets.
+4) Agree to provide the Club and Montane with a short summary (c250 words) of the trip (with at least two good photos) for the AC website soon after returning.
+We would like the Alpine Club and Montane to be able to report on your expedition at the same time as (or ideally before) other climbing news outlets.

 5) Agree to provide a full report on the expedition with a number of images in digital form (email or CD) within three months of return.
 If the expedition has also received an MEF grant, a copy of the report to the MEF will be ideal.
-This will be used on AC and Montane websites.
+This will be used on the AC and Montane websites.

 6) Agree to give a lecture to the Club for which the Club will reimburse travel expenses.

 7) Agree to provide a short write up for the AC Newsletter or AC Journal, as appropriate.

-8) Agree that photos supplied with the expedition reports will be for the Club to use as they wish and Montane to use on their website and social media with any profit being split 50/50 with the photographer.
+8) Agree that photos supplied with the expedition reports will be for the Club and Montane to use as they wish on their websites and social media with any profit being split 50/50 with the photographer.
 Copyright will remain with the photographer.

 9) Agree for one or more expedition members to make an effort to attend any potential launch event for the grant recipients for which travel expenses will be reimbursed.